Dolfik1/Funogram/README.md

 - ❕editMessageReplyMarkup (not working, for now, DU not deserializes)
 - ❕deleteMessage (not tested)
 - ❕answerInlineQuery (not tested)
+- ❕sendInvoice (not tested)
+- ❕answerShippingQuery (not tested)
+- ❕answerPreCheckoutQuery (not tested)

 ### In progress 🕐:
 - sendPhoto